JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 At offset 0590BA, replace E871310800 with E871EE1400.
 At offset 0590C9, replace 7467 with EB67.

-# To call the hook that disable shadow when inverted
+# To call the hook that disable shadow
 At offset 05A319, replace E8D2870200 with E802DC1400.

 # To call the hook that set hangar fold outside and inside